Sprite component reference

 Using Sprites is the most common way to display images in a 2D game.
 By adding the Sprite component to a node you can display images from the project resources within the scene.

-Click the Add Component button at the bottom of the Inspector and select
+Click the Add Component button at the bottom of the Properties panel and select

 Add Rendering Component to add the Sprite component to the node.